What to Expect

 3. Encourage your student to get to know their professors and see them early in the semester for help.
 Professors have regularly scheduled office hours and want to see their students succeed.
 Encourage your student to get to know each of their professors, and to attend office hours if they have questions or concerns.

 Applications for the Fall 2014 semester are now being accepted.
-The deadline for applications is July 15th, and your application must be received by that date to be considered for Housing.
+The deadline for applications has been extended until July 31st.
+Your application must be received by that date to be considered for Housing.
 Click the link below to find out more about housing and to apply.

 Learn more about living on campus.